11-month Bachelor of Education Program

 While becoming qualified to teach all elementary grades, K to 7, teacher candidates in the Primary Years Cohort develop expertise in meeting the needs of learners in Kindergarten through Grade 3 (ages 4 to 9 years).
-Cohort instructors highlight issues in Kindergarten–Primary education course work, as teacher candidates learn to create rich, joyful spaces where children, adults, ideas, and materials come together, and where knowledge is constructed about learning and living in ways that are local, inclusive, ethical, and democratic.
+Cohort instructors highlight issues in Primary Years education course work, as teacher candidates learn to create rich, joyful spaces where children, adults, ideas, and materials come together, and where knowledge is constructed about learning and living in ways that are local, inclusive, ethical, and democratic.